dv-lse/fdi-patent-innovate/data/narrative.md

 ---

 # Where do multinational firms invest?

 How do they make these investment decisions?

 ::: visualisation globe
   rotate: [78.3522, -48.8566]
   scale: 0.5
-  layer: countries
-  flows: Dia1
+  flows: Retail, in textiles
 :::

 # **How big?** The importance of Foreign Direct Investments